Shyrx/BLIND/report.md

 ## Testing

 The algorithm has been tested on given samples.
-The program provides a visualization of the results consisting of a black and white view of retained components, together with an arrow indicating the selected direction.
+The program provides a visualization of the results consisting of an arrow that indicated the selected direction, superposed on the initial image or video.